Reporting Public Health Data

 "WISQARS saves time for our staff, and it also gives more people access to this public health data," says James.
-Since the site went live in March 2000, requests made directly to NCIPC analysts have dropped significantly.
+Since the site went live, requests made directly to NCIPC analysts have dropped significantly.
 And the number of reports generated directly on the site continues to increase.
 The WISQARS application processes as many as 8,000 reports per month – more than NCIPC analysts could have processed in years.

 Accurate, Up-to-Date STD Data

 Receiving reports of 25,000 cases per week, the SDMB team quickly realized the need for a more efficient and faster means to provide information to business users.
-The system was initially developed by CDC computer specialist Ray Ransom, whose first objective was to publish a desktop application for basic report generation, weekly surveillance and time-sensitive research studies.
-Today, team leader Greg Pierce and developers Sharon Clanton, Rob Nelson and Adeyemi Adewuyi have built upon Ransom's work.
-The team has also developed the intranet application STDNet, which is the Web-based version of STDInfo.
+The system was initially developed to publish a desktop application for basic report generation, weekly surveillance and time-sensitive research studies.
+Subsequently, the team has also developed the intranet application STDNet, which is the Web-based version of STDInfo.
 This simple, interactive browser interface allows flexible and easy data access for the end users.

 According to team members, return on investment has been realized in terms of resource allocations, time reduction and data quality.
 Since giving business users access to this information, the center's programmers have spent less time processing information requests and more time building new and better systems.
 "SAS has been a great tool for helping SDMB to eliminate steps in the daily data management and unitization process.
 We are continually getting requests for reports.
 With STDNet, people – even those without any SAS knowledge – can access information on their own," says Clanton.
 Most importantly, business users now have more time to analyze the data from their desktops and make wiser decisions on how to help promote the nation's health.